 15 subjects in the trial group (age range 5-14 yr) and 15 subjects in the control group (age range 4-13 yr) had to meet four areas of criteria to participate:

 - Diagnosis of cerebral palsy (hemiplegia, diplegia or quadriplegia)

 - Hand/wrist spasticity rating less than 3 on the Modified Ashworth Scale

 - Sufficient cognition to follow directions for measurements

-Kinesio tape was applied on the dorsal hand and forearm from origin of extensor digitorum to metacarpophalangeal (MP) joint of fingers, and from origin of extensor and abductor pollicis longus to MP joint of thumb.
+Kinesio tape for finger extension was applied on the dorsal hand and forearm from origin of extensor digitorum to metacarpophalangeal (MP) joint of fingers, and from origin of extensor and abductor pollicis longus to MP joint of thumb.
 Tension of tape over the muscle bellies was 30% and over joints was 75%.
 The control group was taped in the same method with 0% tension throughout placement.